simon-thorpe/unzip.aspx/README.md

 ```
 http://yoursite.com/extjs.zip/resources/all.css
 ```
 The above will doesn't work out of the box in IIS.
-A simple fix is to upload this unzip.aspx script and try again with:
+A simple fix is to upload unzip.aspx and open:
 ```
 http://yoursite.com/unzip.aspx/extjs.zip/resources/all.css
 ```